ileini/Querying-APIs-in-Python/Part A.md

 `print(iss.text)`

-The console shpould show that there are a **lot** more words and symols.
+The console should show that there are a **lot** more words and symols.
 Since the data is in a text format, we could attempt to read it but it would resemble reading an essay without line spacing, indentation or paragraphs.
 We would likely get a headache while trying to decipher all of the words!
 We need to **format** the data in order to read through it with ease.

 ### Part 3: JSON
 json (javascript object notation) is a text format that stores and formats data in a way that is easily understandable.
 In order to use json, we must first import it.

 `import json`

 Once json is imported, create a function that uses json to format the data.
-More information on formating data with json can be found a this w3schools link "https://www.w3schools.com/python/python_json.asp" .
+More information on formating data with json can be found at this w3schools link "https://www.w3schools.com/python/python_json.asp" .

 The function we create should take in a variable:
 `def buzz(lightyear):`